minond/brainfuck/README.md

 #### brainfuck

-an written in javascript and a memory visualizer and editor for your browser. many thanks to Daniel B Cristofani for a nice [intro](http://www.hevanet.com/cristofd/brainfuck/epistle.html) and [sample programs](http://www.hevanet.com/cristofd/brainfuck/). pass your programs to the interpreter to execute them. you can also declare a `DEBUG` environment
+an interpreter written in javascript and a memory visualizer and editor for your browser. many thanks to Daniel B Cristofani for a nice [intro](http://www.hevanet.com/cristofd/brainfuck/epistle.html) and [sample programs](http://www.hevanet.com/cristofd/brainfuck/). pass your programs to the interpreter to execute them. you can also declare a `DEBUG` environment